aligneddev/BitcoinCostBasisAi/README.md

 # Bitcoin Cost Basis AI Agent System

+Goals:
+- Learning Microsoft Agent Framework
+- Use F#
+- Share what I learned with others
+- Have the Agent as the interface for the user
-Using SpecKit to design an AI Agent System to help with calculating Bitcoin cost basis for tax reporting.
+- Create a system to help with calculating Bitcoin cost basis for tax reporting.
+- Make tax reporting easier

 ## TODOs
 - [ ] Define F# types for transaction data - include fees, wallet/exchange (distinct wallet IDs in the DB for each venue/account), Tx hash (on‑chain), Type (purchased, transfer, traded, mining, staking, airdrop, fork, wage/comp, gift) and details (for any notes)
 - [ ] Add average to the csv, add average to the F# type
-- [ ] data storage for transactions
+- [ ] data storage for transactions (container?, local db? how to persist data?)
+    - how would this scale with more users in the future?
 - [ ] F# compute cost basis (given new type `type costBasisDetails = dateBought: dateTime, amountBought:float, dateSold: dateTime, amountSold: float`),
   - [ ] add method to MCP
 - [ ] Buy and sell buckets for FIFO (storage, matching, reporting)
+- [ ] Can the MCP be an API and an MCP tool?
+    - [ ] reorganize notes below
+- [ ] Rename BitcoinHistoricalPriceMcp to BitcoinCostBasisToolsMcp
+- [ ]

 ## Agents